d0tTino/UME/docs/GRAPH_MODEL.md

 schema instance, which is imported during module initialization as `ume.graph_schema.DEFAULT_SCHEMA`.

+Custom schema files can also be loaded using ``GraphSchema.load("path/to/schema.yaml")``.
+The loader accepts YAML or JSON formats and constructs :class:`NodeType` and :class:`EdgeLabel` objects with their associated version metadata.  ``GraphSchema.load_default()`` is a convenient wrapper that reads the built-in schema shipped with UME.

 `apply_event_to_graph` consults this default schema whenever a node or edge is created.
 If a ``type`` attribute is present for a new node it must match one of the defined node types.
 Edge creation will fail if the provided label is not in